Ariana Grande’s Manager, Scooter Braun, Pens Touching Tribute To Mac Miller On Instagram

-As family, friends and fans continue to mourn the loss of Mac Miller, who tragically died due to an apparent drug overdose, people are continuing to pay tribute to the rapper who was just 26-years-old.
+As family, friends, and fans continue to mourn the loss of Mac Miller, who tragically died due to an apparent drug overdose, people are continuing to pay tribute to the rapper, who was just 26-years-old.
 One such person is Ariana Grande’s manager, Scooter Braun, who penned a touching tribute to the young artist on his Instagram, as reported by People.

 Malcolm McCormick, famously known as Mac Miller, was found dead in his Studio City home on Friday just before noon.
 While an official cause of death has yet to be announced, medical examiners believe Miller went into cardiac arrest as a result of a drug overdose.